KE-UniLiv/animl-ontology/README.md

 ## Contributing

 We welcome contributions from the community to improve and extend the AnIML Ontology.
 If you identify bugs or inconsistencies, please open an Issue on this repository.
 To propose extensions, please open a Feature Request that includes a clear use case definition and the associated Competency Questions (CQs) that the new feature should satisfy.
-You are encouraged to fork this repository and open Pull Requests (PRs) for adding new functionalities -the team will review PRs against the core design patterns and existing constraints to ensure consistency with the ontology's architecture.
+You are encouraged to fork this repository and open Pull Requests (PRs) for adding new functionalities—the team will review PRs against the core design patterns and existing constraints to ensure consistency with the ontology's architecture.

 ## Citation
 If you use the AnIML Ontology in your work, please cite the following paper: